umbongodrink/seskillscamp-cloud-linux/documentation/LINUX_NOTES.md

 ## General Background

-Linux is a clone of Unix used for mainframes in the 1970s
+Linux is a clone of Unix used for mainframes in the 1970s.
+It is often referred to as "Unix-Like".

 Linux:
 - kernel
 - libraries and utilities (hence plug-and-play)

-## Linuux Commands
+## Linux Commands

 `cat <filename>`   -   output contents of a file